maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Observability

-Observability is key to be able to navigate operations through a complex distributed system.
+Observability is key to be able to navigate operations through a complex, distributed system.
 It gives us operational visibility and helps us understand system bottlenecks.

 We can define expected behaviour of our system under normal conditions, for example "We expect 99% availability while processing 200 orders per second".